Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic

 \subsubsection{Efficacy of Immunity}

-Though current trials have reported high efficacies of greater than 90\% for the Pfizer and Moderna COVID-19 vaccine candidates, the potential for lower effectiveness must be addressed \cite{pfizerpress,modernapress}.
-It is possible that immunity may wane over time, and previous clinical trials have produced results that were not consistent with future performance of a drug/vaccine.
+Though current trials have reported high efficacies of greater than 90\% for the Pfizer and Moderna COVID-19 candidates, the potential for lower efficacies must be addressed \cite{pfizerpress,modernapress}.
+It is possible that immunity may wane over time, and previous clinical trials have produced results that were not consistent with the future performance of a drug/vaccine.
 Furthermore, variation in the efficacy of individual vaccine doses or lots might be observed due to varying production, storage, and transport conditions.
-In the setting of diverging vaccination effectiveness, tools must be in place to monitor individuals across a broad spectrum of demographic and geographic windows in order to identify causes of varied immunity.
+In the setting of diverging vaccination efficacy, tools must be in place to monitor individuals across a broad spectrum of demographic and geographic windows in order to identify causes of varied immunity.
 Should a vaccine be shown to be uniformly less effective than indicated by clinical trials, procedures must be in place for optimal vaccination strategies and coordination with other preventative policies must be established to prevent renewed COVID-19 outbreaks.
-A vaccine with lower efficacy can still be useful (as observed in the case of influenza vaccines), but must be coupled with appropriate procedures and policies accounting for this reduced efficacy to protect individuals and the public.
+A vaccine with lower efficacy can still be useful (as observed in the case of influenza vaccines) \cite{sah2018optimizing,okoli2021decline}, but must be coupled with appropriate procedures and policies accounting for this reduced efficacy.